swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 These seem more or less standard - silver or black, about 10 mm in length, very coarse thread.
-Make sure these are on the long side since they have to go through 4 mm of plastic instead of 1 mm of sheet metal before securing the fan.
+Make sure these are on the long side since they have to go through 4 mm of plastic instead of 1 to 2 mm of metal before reaching the fan.

 ## What You'll Need for the Dual Mount <a name="secondary"/>

 The dual mount adds an additional fan that hangs off the primary mount.
-So in addition to everything you need for the [primary](#primary) mount, there's a second fan to install in the mount and a fan adapter cable, which you have to build.
+So in addition to everything necessary for the [primary](#primary) mount, you need a second fan and a fan adapter cable, which you have to build.

 ### A Second 80- or 92-mm Fan and Four More Case Fan Screws